MatousAc/qag/research/notes.md

 * 7b-chatAE00: Specific prompt.
 No custom tokens.
 Produces relatively good extracted answers, but sometimes duplicated ones.
 Does not stop short.
 * 7b-chatAE01: Specific prompt.
 No custom tokens.
 Further de-duplicated data.
 Produces decent answers w/ less duplication.
 Does not stop short.
 * 7b-chatAE02: Specific prompt.
 Custom tokens.
 Latest data w/o the "Do not confuse with . . ."
 Produces trash.
 Does not stop short.
-* **7b-chatAE03**: Less specific prompt.
+* 7b-chatAE03: Less specific prompt.
 No custom tokens.
 Produces good answers.
 Does not stop short.
 * 7b-chatAE04: Unspecific prompt.
-No custom tokens.Trained on max data.
-Yet to be tested.
+No custom tokens.
+Trained on max data.
+Does just as well as above.
-* 7b-chatAE05: Unspecific prompt.
+* **7b-chatAE05**: Unspecific prompt.
 No custom tokens.
 Testing cutom eval metrics.
-Yet to be tested
+Extracts good answers

 ## QG
 * 7b-chatQG00: Relatively specific unoptimized prompt.
 No custom tokens.
 Produces decent questions.
 Spits out a ton of "do not confuse w/ vs #"
 * 7b-chatQG01: Relatively specific unoptimized prompt.
 No custom tokens.
 Removed "do not confuse" from training data.
 Produces good questions, though they are a bit short.
 Spits out trash after the question.
 * 7b-chatQG02: Relatively specific unoptimized prompt.
 Custom tokens.
 Produces decent questions, though those that are longer are too long.
 Spits out trash after the question.
-* **7b-chatQG03**: Unspecific prompt.
+* 7b-chatQG03: Unspecific prompt.
 No custom tokens.
 Produces good questions 80% of the time but then continues with trash.
-* 7b-chatQG04: Unspecific prompt.
+* **7b-chatQG04**: Unspecific prompt.
 No custom tokens.
 Trained on max amount of data.
-Yet to be tested.
+Produces more relevant, correct, and sensible questions than trainings with partial data.
+Definitely a bit better than before.
+Also produces less trash than before.